 If there's one food that defines the Amalfi coast, it has to be lemons.
 They are everywhere!
 One of our mornings was spent climbing a trail up an organic lemon orchard on a terraced vertical hillside.
 We met the father and son who run the business, and they were as warm and welcoming as everywhere else we went.
 The lemon trees were amazingly loaded down with enormous lemons.
 The flavor of the lemons was like none I'd tasted before; even the peel tasted good without any bitterness at all.
 At the top of the orchard, we were treated to lemonade and lemon cake.
 Later, back at the bottom of the orchard, we sampled their limoncello.

 We had many memorable meals, most in small, family owned restaurants.
 We never ate boring food that was mass-produced for large tour groups.
 In fact, most of the time Carol invited us to order whatever we wanted from the menu, including wine that never stopped flowing.
 (This never happened in previous tours I'd taken.)
 Virtually every restaurant we visited served us their own homemade limoncello--it's definitely a thing there.
 Everywhere.
-And, it's so easy to make--I'll be showing you how in a future post.
+And, it's so easy to make--the recipe is in this post: Limoncello--Lemon Liqueur and Cocktail Mixer.